Amazon’s search results are full of ads ‘unlawfully deceiving’ consumers, new complaint to FTC claims

 The complaint, shared exclusively with The Washington Post, is based on an analysis of more than 130,000 search results for popular products, ranging from batteries to jewelry.

-Ad sales are one of Amazon’s fastest-growing businesses and the complaint alleges the lack of disclosures around these practices runs afoul of consumer protection law.
+Ad sales are one of Amazon’s fastest-growing businesses, and the complaint alleges the lack of disclosures around these practices runs afoul of consumer protection law.
 The company delays labels indicating a search result is sponsored for several seconds after a page loads, the group claims, a practice that “deliberately obfuscat[es]” ads.
 The coalition’s researchers determined the company was “substantially or entirely out of compliance” with all of the federal guidelines to ensure ads can easily be distinguished from organic search results.

 “Amazon customers should be very conscious and examine closely when they do a search on Amazon whether they’re getting an advertisement or an organic search result,” said Marka Peterson, SOC legal director.
 “They should be very aware of the different methods that Amazon uses to obscure its advertising.”